 Website navigation example #1: Best Buy

+Defining feature: Organization First on our list of examples of website navigation is Best Buy.
 Best Buy offers multiple electronic products for their customers, which leads them to have an extensive navigation.
 Despite all these product offerings, Best Buy has an incredibly organized navigation that makes it easy for customers to find what they need.